acse-2020/introduction/labs/intro.md

 You can see all live labs in which you have an allocated virtual machine by going to the [Azure Labs Virtual Machines](https://labs.azure.com/virtualmachines/) page, which will require you to be logged in to Azure using your Imperial College Account.
 For each lab you are registered with you will see a tile allowing you to manage the virtual machine associated with that lab.

 Before your first connection to an Azure Labs virtual machine you will be required to set a password.
-To do this, go to the [Virtual Machines landing page](https://labs.azure.com/virtualmachines/) and click on the actions button:
+To do this, go to the [Virtual Machines landing page](https://labs.azure.com/virtualmachines/) and click on the actions button for your virtual machine:

 ![](ActionsButton.png)